wein.plus

 Log in Become a Member

-Other non-origin-protected names are Sekt (Germany, Austria) and Crémant (outside Champagne), but these are also used in other countries.
-Sparkling or foaming wines of lower quality are called Frizzante or Vivace in Italy (in German-speaking countries semi-sparkling wine); however, this name is also used in other countries.
-For a complete list of all names, see the keyword Sparkling Wine.
+Other non-proprietary names are Sekt (Germany, Austria) and Crémant (outside Champagne), which are also used in other countries.
+Sparkling or sparkling wines of lower quality are called Frizzante or Vivace in Italy (in German-speaking countries semi-sparkling wine); however, this term is also used in other countries.
+A complete list of all names can be found in the keyword sparkling wine.

 Voices of our members